 A dog bite or attack can cause catastrophic physical damage and lead to severe emotional trauma, which might include a new or worsening fear of dogs.
 If you or someone you love was injured by a dog bite in New Orleans, you might be able to hold the owner of the dog financially responsible for your injuries and injury-related expenses.

-The Louisiana Civil Code (CC) §2321 allows you to hold dog owners financially responsible for damages caused by their animals if you and your lawyer can prove that the owner was aware of or should have been aware of their dog’s aggressive behavior.
-If the owner “failed to exercise such reasonable care” to prevent their dog from harming others unprovoked, they may be held strictly liable for injuries and property damages.
+CC Art.
+2321 allows you to hold dog owners financially responsible for damages their animals caused if you and your lawyer can prove the owner was aware of or should have been aware of their dog’s aggressive behavior.
+If the owner “failed to exercise such reasonable care” to prevent their dog from harming others unprovoked, they may be held strictly liable for injuries and other related damages.

-A New Orleans dog bite lawyer may be able to help you collect compensation if you or someone you love was the victim of an unprovoked dog bite.
-Contact a case review team member at Laborde Earles Injury Lawyers by calling (504) 777-7777 to review the circumstances of your dog bite case.
+Our lawyer serving New Orleans may be able to help you collect compensation if you or someone you love was the victim of an unprovoked dog bite.
+Our case review team member can review the circumstances of your dog bite case.
 We can start strategizing on how to build your claim or lawsuit right away.

 Potential Dog Bite Damages